 Second citizenship has become an important consideration for those looking to maximize their personal and professional options.

-Citizenship is asset, and multiple citizenships are fast becoming a literal portfolio of assets that individuals can use to achieve sovereignty.
+Citizenship is an asset, and multiple citizenships are fast becoming a literal portfolio of assets that individuals can use to achieve sovereignty.

 And while we encourage the pursuit of this optionality, sometimes the right decision is to actually remove or renounce a citizenship, often, but not always, because of taxation or politics.